 In response to the COVID-19 pandemic, the First Minister announced Scotland would be entering a lockdown on 23 March 2020.
-Under law, the Scottish Government must review that lockdown at least every three weeks (most recently on 18 June).
+Under law, the Scottish Government must review that lockdown at least every three weeks (most recently on 20 August).
 The Coronavirus (COVID-19): framework for decision making – Scotland’s route map through and out of the crisis, was published on 21 May and sets out the phases by which we will aim to ease lockdown.
 They will be gradual and incremental and will be matched with careful monitoring of the virus.
-The professional sport sector can resume in Phase 2 behind closed doors with preparatory work for ensuring physical distancing and enhanced hygiene measures able to take place during Phase 1.
+Professional sport sector was able to resume in Phase 2 behind closed doors, and limited numbers of spectators were permitted in Phase 3.

 Physical distancing duties are set out in regulation 4(1) of the Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020.
 A person who is responsible for carrying on a business or providing a service must take all reasonable measures:

-- to ensure a distance of 2 metres is maintained between any persons on the premises (except between members of the same household or a career and the person assisted by the carer)
+- to ensure a distance of 2 metres is maintained between any persons on the premises (except between members of the same household or a carer and the person assisted by the carer)

 - to ensure they only admit people to their premises in sufficiently small numbers to make it possible to maintain that distance